 There is a Junco nest in the planter by our front door.
 Today the babies are nine days old and are very active, so they may fledge at any moment.
 It has been interesting and entertaining to watch the activity from start to finish.

-The activity began about three weeks ago when I noticed a pile of dirt on the ground next to the planter.
+The construction began about three weeks ago when I noticed a pile of dirt on the ground next to the planter.
 Over the course of several days, I noticed several Juncos flittering around and noticed the start of the nest.

 The eggs hatched on Wednesday, June 17th.
 Both parents have been very busy keeping the little ones fed.